Dolphinsimon/GeoSharp/README.md

 ###Why I create this project ?

-One day I use the wather tools,
+One day I use a weather app on my Lumia920,
 I found that the real time search in the software is useful in many area.
-So,I want to create a peoject contains many diffrent geo information, the only function the project supported is searching the information as fast as possible.
+So,I want to create a project contains many diffrent geo information, the only function the project supported is searching the information as fast as possible.

 ###How can I get benefit from this project ?